Code-Institute-Submissions/wedding-photography/README.md

 2. I then searched for GitHub and logged into my account.
 3. I clicked on the title of my repository 'wedding-photography'.
 4. From here, I selected the 'Settings' option, and scrolled the page down to the section titled 'GitHub Pages'.
-5. Under the 'Source' option, I selected the master branch.
+5. Under the 'Source' option, I selected the master branch, and clicked 'Save'.
+6. I refreshed the page, and the GitHub Pages link populated under the 'Github Pages' section of the Settings page.
+7. I waited a couple of minutes, and I clicked the link to view my deployed website.
+8. The website had deployed successfully.

 ### Credits